Wednesday 23 May 2018

 Broadcast systems engineering and television production technology students were responsible for the technical build and management of the audio and multi camera set up, and television and video production students acted as camera operators, vision mixers and directors.

-Matthew Jury, in his third year studying BSc (Hons) Television and Video Production, says: “I was the director for the coverage of this event.
+Matthew Jury, in his third year studying BSc (Hons) Television Production, says: “I was the director for the coverage of this event.
 My role was to look at what was going on with the match, then tell the cameras what I wanted from them to best follow the match for the online viewers.

 “The event was very successful; we got a lot of good responses online.
 I enjoyed the experience – it was nice to work with a variety of people and gain the real world experience.
 I honestly do believe that helping with events like these can help me in the future.
 Live broadcasting is the area I’d like to work in, so getting the opportunity to do this has been really helpful.”